TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT-exchange-programme.md

 ### Applications

-You can apply directly in the TtT course's application form, by answering "yes" to the questions on the EXCELERATE TtT Exchange Programme.
+You can apply directly in the TtT course's application form, by answering "yes" to the questions on the TtT Exchange Programme.

 ### The Programme